engAmirEng/django-dynamic-storage/README.md

 ## django-dynamic-storage

+Have you ever wanted not to store every instance of FileFileds or ImageFileds of a model in one storage or one bucket of a storage?

+Now you can, because I wanted that for [my project](https://github.com/SayIfOrg/say_wagtail).

 ### prerequisites:

-If your django version is earlier than 3.1 (<=3.0) then your database should be PostgreSQL otherwise you are good to go
+If your django version is earlier than 3.1 (<=3.0) then your database should be PostgreSQL otherwise you are good to go.

 ### Usage: